 - 12.3.
-Contracts for all Supplies (which includes call-offs from Framework Agreements and Dynamic Purchasing Systems), Concessions, Income Contracts and every Framework Agreement with an estimated value of more than £160,000 must be in writing and must (subject to CPR 12.4) be either:- - (a) Made under the corporate common seal of the Council, attested by one legal officer, or - (b) Signed by two legal officers who have been nominated as contract signatories by the Head of Legal Services Solicitor to the Council under her Scheme of Officer Delegations.
+Contracts for all Supplies (which includes call-offs from Framework Agreements and Dynamic Purchasing Systems), Concessions, Income Contracts and every Framework Agreement with an estimated value of more than the EU supplies and services threshold £160,000 must be in writing and must (subject to CPR 12.4) be either:- - (a) Made under the corporate common seal of the Council, attested by one legal officer, or - (b) Signed by two legal officers who have been nominated as contract signatories by the Solicitor to the Council under her Scheme of Officer Delegations.

 - 12.4.
-Notwithstanding CPR 12.3, the Head of Legal Services Solicitor to the Council may authorise officers who are not Legal Officers to sign specific or specialist contracts for Supplies of above £160,000.
+Notwithstanding CPR 12.3, the Solicitor to the Council may authorise officers who are not Legal Officers to sign specific or specialist contracts for Supplies-of above the EU supplies and services threshold £160,000.
 Two authorised officers must sign each such contract. - 12.5.
-The Head of Legal Services Solicitor to the Council may, subject to including appropriate restrictions and/or instructions designed to achieve valid execution of the relevant contracts and suitable record keeping, provide third parties with a power of attorney to sign Council contracts of £160,000 or below.
+The Solicitor to the Council may, subject to including appropriate restrictions and/or instructions designed to achieve valid execution of the relevant contracts and suitable record keeping, provide third parties with a power of attorney to sign Council contracts of £160,000 or values below the EU supplies and services threshold.